- Parents Home

 - a conference with the student

-- analysis of the student's performance (attention, behavior, work completion, tests, classwork, homework, etc.)
+- watching the student in class to assess performance (attention, behavior, work completion, tests, classwork, homework, etc.)

-This information helps school personnel determine the next step.
-At this point, strategies specific to the student could be used to help the child become more successful in school.
-If this doesn't work, the child would be tested for a specific learning disability or other impairment to help determine qualification for special services.
+This information helps school officials decide the best next step.
+Sometimes new classroom strategies are all that's needed to help a child become more successful.
+If this doesn't work, the child will get an educational assessment, which can find a specific learning disability or other health impairment.

 Who's On the Team?